bobkummerfeld/MyWeb/content/home/About.md

 #

-I am an Affiliate Professor in the School of Information Technologies, University of Sydney.
+I am an Affiliate Professor in the School of Computer Science, University of Sydney.
 I am a member of the Computer Human Adapted Interaction (CHAI) Group led by Professor Judy Kay.
 I have interests in pervasive and context aware systems, message delivery systems, customisation/personalisation using user models and related areas.

 I am particularly interested in Simple Systems – novel interfaces that are easy to use yet efficient and effective.